Who are we?

 There will be times when we need to share your personal data with third parties.
 We will only disclose your personal data to:

-- Approved Processors and Sub-Processors of Together Digital where there are adequate technical, organisational and legal safeguards in place, along with appropriate legal bases to protect this sharing of data
+Approved Processors and Sub-Processors of Together Video where there are adequate technical, organisational and legal safeguards in place, along with appropriate legal bases to protect this sharing of data

 We do not distribute, share or sell your personal data with any other services or third parties for their own use, and we do not share your information with third parties without your prior knowledge and consent.